SJarno/linkdatabase-hbc/README.md

 ## About
 A project for school I builded for future reference.
 Went bit over with this one, but practice is practice.

+User can add different www-links via admin page for display.
+There is only one user with one user role.

 Built with Spring Boot, and basic HTML, CSS and JavaScript.
+Postgresql is used in production.

 ## Future updates:
 Tests, and some.
 The newer versions on Boot is slightly different from what I'm used to regardin Spring Boot tests, so I deffinently need to take a hold on that.